Myth of Love

 The film was released in China on December 24, 2021.
 It attracted local attention because of its subject matter, a romantic comedy with middle aged adults as protagonists, and because of its rarity as a contemporary Shanghainese-language film.

 Plot

 The film tells the story of three women in Shanghai, Miss Li (played by Ma Yili), Beibei (played by Wu Yue), Gloria (played by Ni Hongjie) and their relationship with Lao Bai (played by Xu Zheng).

+Reception

+The film was praised for its unique story and characterization, depiction of Shanghai life and culture, and its subversion of gender stereotypes.